Sex after kids come. What a lot of work!

 Sometimes we shut down sexually if the kids are anywhere around because that feels–well–wrong.
 But children, when they’re babies and toddlers, really don’t know what you’re saying.
 So don’t be afraid to flirt with your husband in front of them, or kiss in front of them, or tell your husband what you’re thinking about.
 When kids are with you almost every waking moment, take advantage of the fact that they don’t understand to talk sexy!
 After all, since our libidos are mostly in our heads, we need something to boost the libido!
 If we try to separate parenthood from wifehood too much, that can be difficult to do.

 Sex obviously leads to parenthood, but for many couples, it then becomes rather rare.

 Just being naked together during the day helps you keep that spark!
 So if the kids aren’t awake yet in the morning, or are otherwise occupied, jump in the shower with your husband!
 Even if you don’t have sex, you still keep that fire going for later.

 Or soak in the bath with him!
 Multi task.
 Have fun being naked together, and it will make sex a more natural part of your life, rather than just an afterthought.

 7. Flirt with Your Husband

 Don’t let mommyhood take up your whole identity.
 During the day, even if you’re with your kids, flirt!
 Send him texts.
 Have a code word that means “I’m hot for you.”
 In the morning, show him what underwear you’re wearing that day.
 Want more ideas?
-I’ve got lots here.
+I’ve got lots of flirting ideas here.

 8. Enforce Bedtimes and Schedules to Make Predictability